EduardR02/Faster-ChatGPT/README.md

 - Having a custom prompt and temperature control makes refusals much less likely and the answers much better.

 ## Installation Guide
-You can install this extension from the Chrome Web Store [here](https://chromewebstore.google.com/detail/sidepanel-gnome/nlpcdeggdeeopcpeeopbjmmkeahojaod)
+You can install this extension from the Chrome Web Store [here](https://chromewebstore.google.com/detail/sidekick-llm/nlpcdeggdeeopcpeeopbjmmkeahojaod)

+## TLDR features
+- Now also supports images, and even multiple images per message (drag and drop or paste, so far only Claude and OpenAI, Gemini will just ignore them).
+- Regenerate response as many times as you like
+- Switch model mid conversation, you can even switch to regenerate a response with a new model.
+- Arena Mode personal ranking for your exact use cases.
+- Can switch between Arena and normal mode between responses.
+- Chat mode, opened through popup (with different prompt).
+- Thinking mode to let the model plan.

 ## Manual Installation
 1. Download this repo as a ZIP.